buildbot/buildbot/master/docs/developer/cls-auth.rst

     .. py:attribute:: userInfoProvider

         Authentication modules are responsible for providing user information as detailed as possible.
         When there is a need to get additional information from another source, a userInfoProvider can optionally be specified.

     .. py:method:: reconfigAuth(master, new_config)

         :param master: the reference to the master
         :param new_config: the reference to the new configuration

-        Auth module get information from the configuration
+        Reconfigure the authentication module.
+        In the base class, this simply sets ``self.master``.

     .. py:method:: maybeAutoLogin(request)